 Accreditation of Prior Learning (APL) - previously assessed and certificated learning through an education provider is recognised for academic purposes, in adherence with the Framework for Higher Education Qualifications (FHEQ) (also referred to as Credit Transfer in some contexts).

-Accreditation of Prior Certificated Learning (ACPL)- the assignment of credit for learning (such as professional development or employment-based awards) that has already been prescribed and recognised by an organisation deemed appropriate to offer awards but which has not led to the award of credit or positioned within the Framework for Higher Education Qualifications (FHEQ).
+Accreditation of Prior Certificated Learning (ACPL) - the assignment of credit for learning (such as professional development or employment-based awards) that has already been prescribed and recognised by an organisation deemed appropriate to offer awards but that has not led to the award of credit or that is not positioned within the Framework for Higher Education Qualifications (FHEQ).

 Accreditation of Prior Experiential Learning (APEL) - experiential learning outside formal education or training is considered and, where appropriate, is recognised for academic purposes.

-Upon approval, the Faculty/School are required to complete the correct APL form depending on the level and type of APL.
+Upon approval, the faculty/school is required to complete the correct APL form depending on the level and type of APL.

 For undergraduate applicants please retain the original for your department records and provide a scanned copy via email to the Taught Admissions team at firstname.lastname@example.org

-For Taught Postgraduate applicants, please refer to the Advanced Standing CRM guide on the SES website
+For taught postgraduate applicants, please refer to the Advanced Standing CRM guide in the CRM user guides section.

 All accreditation must be reported to your School Taught Student Education Committee (STSEC).

 Any accreditation over 60 credits must be approved by the Taught Student Education Board (TSEB).